djcp/yubitoggle/README.md

 # yubitoggle

 Use xinput to toggle a yubikey on and off.
+This allows you to keep the key plugged in and not worry about accidentally entering tokens with errant touches.

 ## Getting started